Christopher John Boyce: Release and subsequent life

-Boyce was released from prison on parole on 16 September 2002 after serving a little more than 25 years, accounting for his time spent outside from the escape.
+Boyce was released from prison on parole on September 16, 2002, after serving a little more than 25 years, accounting for his time spent outside from the escape.
 Shortly thereafter he married Kathleen Mills, whom he had met when she was working as a paralegal spearheading efforts to obtain parole for Lee.
 After her success with Lee, she turned her attention to securing parole for Boyce as well, and the two developed a personal relationship.
 Boyce is on good terms with his father and eight siblings, and was with his mother as well until her death in 2017.

 In 2013, Boyce published a book titled American Sons: The Untold Story of the Falcon and the Snowman, which mainly discusses his time in prison and relationship with his wife, Kathleen, and writer Vince Font.
 At that time, he was living a relatively quiet life where he has resumed his participation in falconry as a frequent pastime.
 When interviewed at the time his book was released, Boyce expressed support for the actions of Edward Snowden in exposing information about the United States government's surveillance programs.

 In popular culture

 The story of their case was told in Robert Lindsey's best-selling 1979 book The Falcon and the Snowman.
 This book was turned into a film of the same title in 1985 by director John Schlesinger starring Timothy Hutton as Boyce and Sean Penn as Lee.

 Lindsey's initial book was followed by The Flight of the Falcon: The True Story of the Escape and Manhunt for America's Most Wanted Spy (1983), an account of Boyce's escape from prison and subsequent bank robbing spree.

+Boyce is name-checked in the lyrics of Luna's song, Moon Palace, on their 1995 album, Penthouse.